EndPointCorp/end-point-blog/2010/09/21/listennotify-improvements-in-postgresql.html.md

-Improved listen/notify is one of the new features of Postgres 9.0 I've been waiting for a long time.
+Improved listen/notify is one of the new features of Postgres 9.0 I’ve been waiting for a long time.
 There are basically two major changes: everything is in shared memory instead of using system tables, and full support for "payload" messages is enabled.

-Before I demonstrate the changes, here's a review of what exactly the listen/notify system in Postgres is.
+Before I demonstrate the changes, here’s a review of what exactly the listen/notify system in Postgres is.
 Basically, it is an inter-process signalling system, which uses the pg_listener system table to coordinate simple named events between processes.
 One or more clients connects to the database and issues a command such as:

 ```sql
 LISTEN foobar;